 Combine your super into one account

 If you do find lost super, you might want to consider combining those accounts into one.
-By doing this, you could save on fees that might be eating away at a balance that’s no longer being added to.
-You could also avoid paying for multiple insurance premiums.
+By doing this, you can save on fees that might be eating away at a balance that’s no longer being added to.
+You can also avoid duplicate insurance policies.

-Before making a decision to combine multiple funds, look out for any fees or charges that may apply.
-Make sure you also understand the impact of combining your accounts on any additional benefits, such as insurance.
+Before deciding to combine multiple funds, look out for any fees or charges that may apply.
+Make sure you also understand the impact of combining your accounts on any benefits in your other fund, such as insurance cover.
 We recommend you consider seeking financial advice.

 References